anegg0/gr0wing-hugo/content/posts/2014-01-09-learned-fearlessness.md

 Chogyam Trungpa Rinpoche was an extraordinary Tibetan Buddhist master, he received a intensive meditation training from a very young age, but part of his education was also about dealing with fear: for instance, his master advised him to visit  places he was scared of, like graveyards.

 He once told a story about traveling with his attendants to a monastery he’d never seen before.
 As they neared the gates, he saw a large guard dog with huge teeth and red eyes.
 It was growling ferociously and struggling to get free from the chain that held it.
 The dog seemed desperate to attack them.
 As Rinpoche got closer, he could see its bluish tongue and spittle spraying from its mouth.
 They walked past the dog, keeping their distance, and entered the gate.
 Suddenly the chain broke and the dog rushed at them.
 The attendants screamed and froze in terror.
 Rinpoche turned and ran as fast as he could— straight at the dog.
-The dog was so surprised that he put his tail between his legs and ran away. (excerpt from <a href="http://www.amazon.com/gp/product/1570629692/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1570629692&linkCode=as2&tag=grotherooofha-20" target="_blank">&#8220;When things fall apart&#8221; &#8211; Pema Chödron</a>)
+The dog was so surprised that he put his tail between his legs and ran away. (excerpt from <a href="http://www.amazon.com/gp/product/1570629692/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1570629692&linkCode=as2&tag=grotherooofha-20" target="_blank">"When things fall apart" &#8211; Pema Chödron</a>)

 If you learn to face situations that scare you and combine it with the art of letting go (meditation), fear will gradually lose ground.